Managing Anxiety

 If you have adequate skills to manage stress, it usually comes and goes, and everything is fine.

 Anxiety is an internal condition that develops over time.
 The defense system becomes activated by excessive worry or fear associated with threatening experiences that can be real or imagined.
-Trauma or an extremely high stress level can contribute to anxiety, but inadequate or unhealthy coping skills and the meaning we make of these experiences also play a critical role.
+Trauma or an extremely high-stress level can contribute to anxiety, but inadequate or unhealthy coping skills and the meaning we make of these experiences also play a critical role.

 Anxiety and stress share many common physiological characteristics, such as an increased heart rate and respiration, difficulty concentrating, gastrointestinal problems, difficulty sleeping, fatigue, restlessness, moodiness, muscle tension or pain, uneasiness, or even headaches.

 The autonomic nervous system reacts autonomically (unconsciously) when we are threatened.
 This can be a real threat when we make meaning or create a narrative in response to triggers or stimuli associated with previous stressful experiences.
-Triggers can be anything associated with a traumatic experience: thoughts, sounds, smells, places, a movie or TV scene, being in a crowd, a time of day, month, or year, or a feeling in the body.
+Triggers can be anything associated with a prior traumatic experience: thoughts, sounds, smells, places, a movie or TV scene, being in a crowd, a time of day, month, or year, or simply a feeling in the body.
 The anxiety-producing narrative is usually a very negative story that something is wrong, that something terrible is happening or is going to happen, that the person is losing control of themselves, or that they have made a mistake from which they cannot recover.
 These and similar narratives set the nervous system in motion.
 The body goes into flight or flight or the immobilized shut-down response.
-The narrative or meaning the person makes of the trigger intensifies the feeling of threat.
-Sometimes, there is no narrative; the trigger automatically activates the nervous system due to previous learning or associations, as in post-traumatic stress responses.
+The person's narrative or the meaning the person makes of the trigger can intensify the feeling of threat.
+Sometimes, however, there is no narrative; the trigger automatically activates the nervous system due to previous learning or associations, as in post-traumatic stress responses.

 How Anxiety Strengthens: